PrisonTeam/Prison/docs/prison_docs_626_configuring_worldguard_regions.md

 **Important:** You don't need to define mine-area regions if your mines are geographically isolated, such as islands in a void world.

 In general, it may be tempting to restrict access to the mine itself so non-members cannot mine it.
-But there is a serious problem with just protecting the mine, and that’s when non-members walk on top of the mine.
-They will fall in to the mine, as expected, but WorldGuard will try to keep them out, so they will be bumped back above the mine, thus triggering a “fly” event, or a “hover” event.
+But there is a serious problem with just protecting the mine, and thatâ€™s when non-members walk on top of the mine.
+They will fall in to the mine, as expected, but WorldGuard will try to keep them out, so they will be bumped back above the mine, thus triggering a â€œflyâ€� event, or a â€œhoverâ€� event.
 This action may trigger anti-hacking software to auto kick them, or auto ban the players, or the players could get stuck, and it may even cause a lot of lag on the server too.

 This also happens really fast, in a very repeated action, so it could lock up the player so they cannot jump back out before they get banned.
 I do not know if this could contribute to server lag, but a lot of processing appears to be happening so it is possible.

 The suggested action is to create a new region around the mine and protect that from entry from non-members.
 This region can then be extended from y=0 to y=255 with the WorldEdit command `//expand vert``.
-If anyone does get past it, they still won’t be able to mine.
+If anyone does get past it, they still wonâ€™t be able to mine.

 The primary purpose is to keep non-members out of the region.
 It will also prevent non-members from TP'ing in to the area too.
 It will also supply the player with an error message to inform them they don't have the rn

 Select the an area around the mine with the WorldEdit **wand**.
 Only select a rectangle area around the mine, ignoring the **y** axis.
 Then use the following commands to define a mine.
-It will define a region with the mine’s name, and set the parent to mine_template, with the only member ever being the permission **g:prison.mines.<mine-name>**:
+It will define a region with the mineâ€™s name, and set the parent to mine_template, with the only member ever being the permission **g:prison.mines.<mine-name>**:

 The command **//expand vert** will take your selection and extend the **y** to cover the whole vertical range in your region.
 This is why you don't have to be concerned with the *y* axis when defining your mine area regions.